home

 Ng Glide: Nasal Path to Head Voice

-Nasal resonance naturally lightens vocal fold mass for easier head voice access.
-The ng glide provides an easier pathway to upper register.
+Nasal resonance naturally lightens vocal fold mass, making head voice access more reliable.
+The ng glide trains upper register without strain or tension.

 Head Voice Exercises|February 8, 2026|3 min read